Student Rights and Grievances

 The purpose of this procedure is to provide a prompt and equitable means of resolving student grievances.

 Grievance: A claim by any Student who reasonably believes a college decision or action has adversely affected his/her/their status, rights, or privileges as a student.
-A Grievance is limited to claims regarding:
+A Grievance includes, but is not limited to claims regarding:

 A Grievance is not: